snowfire/Beautymail/README.md

 Beautymail requires [Laravel Email Inliner](https://github.com/emilsundberg/inliner) to make it fun to work with HTML emails.

-Edit your `composer.php` and add:
+Edit your `composer.json` and add:

     "snowfire/beautymail": "1.*"

-Edit your `app.php` and add a new Service Provider:
+Run `composer updated` and edit your `app.php` and add a new Service Provider:

     'Snowfire\Beautymail\BeautymailServiceProvider',